chrissheppard41/jgit_test/_posts/other_insurance/2015/3/2015-3-3-Pet-dogs-must-be-microchipped-in-Northern-Ireland.md

 ---
 layout: news
-title: Pet dogs must be microchipped in Northern Ireland - Quotezone.co.uk
+title: Pet dogs must be microchipped in Northern Ireland - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Compare Car Insurance from Over 100 UK Providers.
-Get cheap quotes online now using our fast, free, secure comparison site
+  description: If you&#39;re a dog owner living in Northern Ireland, you should have your pet microchipped by now and have added your personal details.

+This is beca
 categories: ['Other Insurance']
 tags: ['Mar 2015', 'Story', 'News']
 permalink: news/Pet-dogs-must-be-microchipped-in-Northern-Ireland.htm